 In simple terms, a website can easily be created that requires login.
 Your team members can then access this website on their mobile phones, desktop computers, laptops, tablets, or whatever else they may have available with an internet connection.

-Essentially, a light-weight website can be created to remove the need for any “intranet” or “directory” and provide you with a way to engage and communicate to your remote employees continually.
+Essentially, a lightweight website can be created to remove the need for any “intranet” or “directory” and provide you with a way to engage and communicate with your remote employees continually.

 Some of the functions I have seen used with these team member portals include: